Usage

 return metrics

-from SynBPS.simulation.simulation_pipeline import run_experiments
+# function to run a set of experiments from SynBPS.simulation.simulation_pipeline import run_experiments